pcbend/GRUTinizer/README.md

 # GRUTinizer
 Install GRUTinizer
-- Needs a root installation to work, at present 6.18 is the latest root version that works.
+- Needs a root installation to work, at present I have tested up tp 6.22.08 on FRIB computers.
+  Note between version 6.18 and 6.22 the library lPyROOT seems to have been replaced my lROOTTPython on the FRIB machines, the makefile has been adjusted to use either library based on the root version
+- For root you will need a variable $ROOTSYS defined in your bashrc pointing to your root installation

 - Add these lines to your bashrc export GRUTSYS=/path/to/GRUTinizer export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$GRUTSYS/lib